muan/site/_posts/2020-09-02-hacking-with-swift.md

 Trying out [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui).
 This would probably be my 5th attempt for learning iOS/macOS development. 🤞 [Hopefully I keep this up](https://mobile.twitter.com/muanchiou/status/1302195083333206017).

+## Day 5
+2020/09/07

+- Day 10 – classes and inheritance
+- Day 11 – protocols, extensions, and protocol extensions

+🤔 I don't think I've ever wanted something like `final class`.

+`protocols` are like type definitions? except you can define protocol extensions which would actually give objects that conforms to those protocol methods and vars? and extensions defaults can be overriden without `override`––Turns out this was explained in the next part, POP (11/5).

+`extensions` with mutatability wasn't really explained but was tested.
+Specifically I thought `Int` being a class doesn't need the `mutating` keyword when being extended in order to perform mutation, but it did?!

+I haven't watched any of the videos since they take much longer than reading.

 ## Day 4
 2020/09/06